CSCfi/csc-user-guide/docs/apps/freebayes.md

 freebayes -f reference.fa input.bam > results.vcf
 ```

-Freebayes analysis jobs can be computationally heavy and should be run as batch jobs in Puhti.
+FreeBayes analysis jobs can be computationally heavy and should be run as batch jobs in Puhti.

 In Puhti, you can use `freebayes-puhti` to automatically submit a Freebayes job to the batch job system.
 This tool also speeds up the analysis by running the ananlysis as several simultaneous tasks in parallel.